sourcy/streamify/README.md

 ### Working with Maps

-Lets exchange the key and value of a Map.
+Let's switch the key and value of a Map.

 #### Plain Java
 ```java